Diffusion limited aggregation in the layers model: Introduction

 \section{Introduction}

 \paragraph{Diffusion limited aggregation.}

-In the classical model of Diffusion Limited Aggregation (DLA), introduced by Witten and Sander \cite{WS}, \cite{WS1}, the process begins with a single particle cluster placed at the origin of a space, and then, one-at-a-time, particles make a random walk “from infinity” until they collide with, and stick to, the existing cluster.
-The process is particularly natural in Euclidean space with particles making Brownian motion, or on $d$--dimensional lattices.
-Simulations of DLA in two dimensions show tree-like figures with long branches, and Kesten \cite{Kesten} proved that for lattices, if $d = 2$ the length of these arms is at most order $n^{2/3}$ and if $d>2$, at most $n^{2/d}$.
-A similar process, Reaction Limited Aggregation (RLA), differs in that particles stick with probability less than one on each collision.
-Indicative publications on RLA include Ball et al \cite{Ball} or Meakin and Family \cite{Meakin}.
+In the classical model of Diffusion Limited Aggregation (DLA), introduced by Witten and Sander \cite{WS}, \cite{WS1}, the process begins with a single particle cluster placed at the origin of a space, and then, one-at-a-time, particles make a random walk “from infinity” until they collide with and stick to the existing cluster.
+The process is particularly natural in Euclidean space with particles making Brownian motion, or on the $d$--dimensional lattice $\bZ^d$.
+Simulations of DLA in two dimensions show tree-like figures with long branches.
+For $\bZ^d$, Kesten \cite{Kesten} proved that when the cluster size is $N$, the length of these arms is almost surely upper bounded by $CN^{2/3}$, when $d = 2$, and by $C_d N^{2/d}$ when $d\ge 3$.

+\ignore{ Many similar processes have been considered, the simplest, Reaction Limited Aggregation (RLA), differs from DLA in that particles stick with probability less than one on each collision.
+Indicative publications on RLA include Ball et al \cite{Ball} or Meakin and Family \cite{Meakin}. }

 A distinct but related process, Internal Diffusion Limited Aggregation (IDLA), was introduced by Diaconis and Fulton \cite{Diaconis}, as a protocol for recursively building a random aggregate of particles.
 In IDLA particles are added to the source vertex of an infinite graph, and make a random walk (over occupied vertices) until they visit an unoccupied vertex at which point they halt.
-Thus the first particle occupies the source, and subsequent particles stick to the outside of the component rooted at the source.
-Hence IDLA is the opposite of DLA, in that the particles walk in the occupied vertices until they find a space, rather than walking until they collide with the occupied component.
-The focus in IDLA has been on the limiting shape of the component formed by the occupied vertices.
+Thus the first particle occupies the source, and subsequent particles stick to the outside of the component rooted at the source. {Although the DLA and IDLA processes differ, the point in common is that they both describe the evolution of a unique cluster by adhesion to the cluster boundary.} As with DLA, the focus in IDLA has been on the limiting shape of the component formed by the occupied vertices.
 The formative work by Lawler et al \cite{Lawler}, proved that, on $d$-dimensional lattices the limiting shape approaches a Euclidean ball; a result subsequently refined in \cite{Asselah}, \cite{Jerison} and \cite{Lawler1}, amongst others.